remirror/remirror/next-changes.md

 - [ ] Still to do: define `reactNodeViews` option in the `react` code-base and test nodeViews in a non trivial example `footnotes`.
 Built in react extension which adds a new parameter to the extensionManager init params `portalContainer` which is then used in `reactNodeViews`.

+Rename `ExtensionManager` to just `Manager` since it now also manages presets.